RandomStudio/tether-soundscape-rs/README.md

 - `clipNames` (required): an array of one or more string names for the clips
 - `fadeDuration` (optional): an integer value for milliseconds to fade in or out (context-dependent)

+Unlike with the [original](https://github.com/RandomStudio/tether-soundscape) we do not include a "silenceAll" instruction type.
+An empty scene `clipNames: []` is equivalent for now.

 ### Examples

 Single clip hit: